Orchestrate custom data transformations in your destination with Transformations for dbt Core*.

-dbt is an open-source software that enables you to perform sophisticated data transformations in your destination using simple SQL statements.
-With dbt, you can:
+Fivetran integrates with dbt Core to power our transformations. dbt Core, by dbt Labs, is an open-source transformation tool that enables you to perform sophisticated data transformations in your destination using simple SQL statements.
+With dbt Core, you can:

 - Write and test SQL transformations